 Overall the HD 4.50 impressed but didn't wow in our sound quality testing, earning them an above average score of 7 out of 10.

 The strong suit of these headphones is clarity.
 We experienced quite crisp sound with very little distortion when listening to all sorts of music and podcasts on the HD 4.50.
-In this regard, the HD 4.50 is a small but noticeable step down from top models like the Bose QuietComfort 35.
+In this regard, the HD 4.50 is a small but noticeable step down from top models from the likes of Bose and Sony.
 However, when it comes to bass quality the HD 4.50 is a far cry from those top models.
 The bass still sounds good with a nice, punchy quality and not too much muddiness, but has nowhere near the resonance and depth of the bass of the top models.

 This performance puts the HD 4.50 right in line with the sound quality of the TaoTronics TT-BH060.
 While we would have to give a slight edge to the HD 4.50 because of marginally better clarity, these two sets of headphones provide very similar listening experiences.
 Seeing as the TaoTronics is less than half the price, we would suggest most people go that route instead.